Sims Legacy Collection โ€“ Install Guide

 Important Rules

-No subfolders for skins - in either folder.
-Everyday skin files (.BMP/.CMX/.SKN with prefix B or C) must sit directly in GameData\Skins\.
-Buyable skins (prefix L, F, S, W or H) must sit directly in ExpansionShared\SkinsBuy\.
+Everyday skin files (.BMP/.CMX/.SKN prefix B or C) must sit directly in GameData\Skins\.
+Buyable skins (prefix L, F, S, W, H) go in ExpansionShared\SkinsBuy\.
 Any subfolder in either location and the game won't read them.

-Add one mod at a time.
 Install one mod, test in game, then add the next.
-Makes identifying problems much easier.
+This makes identifying which mod caused a problem much easier.

 Step-by-Step: Installing Your First Mod